BayAreaMetro/Data-Analysis-Projects/aws-lambda-deployments/waze-rss/readme.md

 # Waze Logs by Date

-Document past and present logging of Waze data
+Document past and present logging of Waze data.
+Data is stored on the Data Lake in the dev schema.

 ## 2017-01-24 to 2018-05-23

 ### tablenames

-- traffic.waze_rss_v1
+- waze.rss_v1

 ### fields